-The purpose of these informal complaint procedures is to quickly and appropriately resolve alleged misconduct under the College's anti-discrimination policies so that its recurrence will be prevented and any impact remediated, but without a formal finding of a policy violation.
-The informal complaint procedure terminates when:

-- (1) The Complainant expresses a desire for the report to be handled under the formal complaint procedures; - (2) The Title IX Coordinator/Compliance Officer finds the complaint, even if taken as true, would not violate the College policy prohibiting harassment and discrimination and is therefore lacking in merit.
-This conclusion does not preclude the Complainant from filing a formal complaint; - (3) A resolution is imposed by the Title IX Coordinator/Compliance Officer that is not disciplinary in nature but effectively addresses the risk of recurrence and remediates the impact of the alleged misconduct; - (4) A resolution is reached between the Complainant and the Respondent, and is agreed To by the Title IX Coordinator/Compliance Officer.
-The resolution must be in writing and a copy of the agreement will be retained by the Title IX Coordinator/Compliance Officer.
-The incident that is the subject of this informal resolution may not be the basis of a subsequent complaint or formal hearing request under the College policies unless a party breaches the agreement.
-A resolution agreement between the parties does not constitute a formal finding of harassment or discrimination by the College.
-However, the agreement as well as any other informal action taken may be considered in future incidents involving the Respondent.
+- 10.5.1.5 The purpose of these informal complaint procedures is to quickly and appropriately resolve alleged misconduct under the College's antidiscrimination policies so that its recurrence will be prevented and any impact remediated, but without a formal finding of a policy violation.
+The informal complaint procedure terminates when: - The Title IX Coordinator/Compliance Officer finds the complaint, even if taken as true, would not violate the College policy prohibiting harassment and discrimination and is therefore lacking in merit.
+This conclusion does not preclude the Complainant from filing a formal complaint; - (2) A resolution is imposed by the Title IX Coordinator/Compliance Officer that is not disciplinary in nature but effectively addresses the risk of recurrence and remediates the impact of the alleged misconduct;